-\paragraph{Diffusion-based generative model.} We briefly review the diffusion framework for sequence generation.
-Let $y_{0:H}$ denote a token sequence of length $H$.
-A forward noising process $q(y_t \mid y_{t-1})$, for $t = 1, \ldots, T$, gradually corrupts the sequence, such that $y_T$ becomes maximally noisy (e.g., fully masked for discrete data or Gaussian noise for continuous).
-A reverse denoising model $p_\phi(y_{t-1} \mid y_t)$ is trained to recover $y_{t-1}$ from $y_t$, enabling sampling via iterative denoising from $y_T \sim p(y_T)$ down to $y_0 \sim p_\phi(y_0)$.
-Crucially, diffusion models naturally support guided generation.
+\paragraph{Diffusion-based generative model.} We review diffusion for sequence generation.
+Let $y_{0:H}$ denote an $H$-token sequence.
+Forward noising $q(y_t \mid y_{t-1})$ for $t=1,\ldots,T$ corrupts the sequence until $y_T$ is maximally noisy (e.g., fully masked).
+A reverse model $p_\phi(y_{t-1} \mid y_t)$ is trained to denoise, enabling sampling by iterating from $y_T \sim p(y_T)$ to $y_0 \sim p_\phi(y_0)$.Crucially, diffusion models naturally support guided generation.
 When an auxiliary score function $f(y)$ is available—e.g., a property predictor or constraint critic—generation can be biased toward desirable outputs.
 One classic approach is classifier guidance, where each reverse step is adjusted in the direction of $\nabla_{y_{t-1}} f(y_{t-1})$.
 Alternatively, reverse distribution can be reweighted as:

 with $\beta$ controlling guidance strength.
-This formulation generalizes to multiple critics: given $K$ evaluators $C_0, \dots, C_{K-1}$, each scoring complete sequences, guidance becomes even more natural.
-Instead of aggregating into a scalar reward, we perform imitation-style rollouts: partial candidates are completed, scored individually by each expert, and used to inform node evaluations during tree search.
-This preserves the diversity of expert preferences and supports structured planning, which we realize through our Monte Carlo Tree Diffusion (MCTD) framework. \paragraph{MCTS.} Monte Carlo Tree Search (MCTS) is a planning algorithm that combines tree-based exploration with stochastic simulation to balance exploration and exploitation in large decision spaces.
-It proceeds in four stages: selection, expansion, simulation, and backpropagation.
-Starting from the root (current state), the selection phase recursively chooses child nodes using an Upper Confidence Bound (UCT) criterion \citep{kocsis2006bandit}:
+We extend this to multiple experts: $K$ evaluators $\{C_k\}_{k=1}^K$ score complete sequences proposed by \fix{ multiple experts $\{\pi^e\}_{e=1}^E$ }.